- Adrenal Hormones

 Click here to purchase our adrenal supporting herbs.

-More moderate to severe cases may require bioidentical adrenal hormone supplementation using DHEA and cortisol at physiological doses based on test results in order to restore optimal adrenal hormone levels.
-If cortisol levels are elevated during stage 1 adrenal fatigue we recommend using Beta Sitosterol and a combination of Vitamin B’s to help reduce it back into the normal range.
+(2) In more moderate to severe cases you may require bioidentical adrenal hormone supplementation using DHEA and possibly cortisol (if in stage 3) both at low physiological doses based on test results in order to restore optimal DHEA and cortisol levels.
+If cortisol levels are found to be elevated during stage 1 adrenal fatigue we recommend using Beta Sitosterol and a combination of Vitamin B’s to help reduce it back into the normal range.

 Click here to purchase our cortisol reduction caps.

-For more detailed information on the treatment of adrenal fatigue including bioidentical hormones, doses used and ongoing monitoring of this condition you are required to log into the free members section.
+For more detailed information on the treatment of adrenal fatigue including the bioidentical hormones DHEA and Cortisol, doses used and ongoing monitoring of this condition you are required to log into the free members section.
 See below for details.

 Click here for other treatments for exhaustion related to adrenal fatigue.